kushalchaudhari21/CNN-Face-recognition-/readme.txt

-This project builds up a deep learning architecture for CNN from ground up and performs face recognition using a mini face images dataset.
+This project builds a deep learning architecture for CNN and performs face recognition using a mini face images dataset.

 Files 00.py 01.py 02.py are for pre-processing.
 There is no need to run these files since we have already run them and got the X and Y representations of the data.